cyber-meow/anime_screenshot_pipeline/docs/Pipeline.md

 ### Similar Image Removal

-This step uses `fiftyone` and mobilenet to remove similar images, reduces dataset size by a factor of 2 to 10 depending on the anime.
+This step uses mobilenetv3_large to detect and remove similar images, reduces dataset size by a factor of 2 to 10 depending on the anime.

 Since the extracted images can take a lot of place, I have made the decision to combine the two steps and perform removal for each episode independently after its frames are extracted.
 I also do a final pass on all the extracted images at the end to remove repeated images in notably OP and ED.

 - `no_remove_similar`: Put this argument to skip this step.
 - `similar_thresh`: The threshold above which we judge that two images are too similar.
 Default is 0.985.
-- `detect_duplicate_model`: You can use other model than the default mobilenet.
-Check `fiftyone` documentation to see what models are available.
+- `detect_duplicate_model`: You can use any other model from `timm` for duplicate detection.

-:warning: If you are also using Ubuntu 22.04 you may encounter problem importing `fiftyone` once it gets installed.
-Please check [this thread](https://github.com/voxel51/fiftyone/issues/1803) for some troubleshooting.
+- `detect_duplicate_batch_size`: Batch size for computing the features of images that are used for duplicate detection.

 ## Stage 2: Character Detection and Cropping